RogerioDosSantos/example_dotnet_identity_server_client/README.md

 ![](http://tinyurl.com/yyu547py)

-**Note**: You can change both the API and Client to connect to other IdentityServer.
+**Note 01**: You can change both the API and Client to connect to other IdentityServer.
 To do it change the following environment variables in the *docker-compose-linux.yaml*:

 - identity_server_url=<desired_identity_server>
 - requite_https=<true_if_the_identity_server_uses_http>

+**Note 02**: If you are not using proxy, you can change the proxy environment variable information (*xx*) in the *./debug/.env* file.

 ### Provide Anote